Qualytics/userguide/docs/source-datastore/associate-enrichment-datastore.md

 ## Option II: Link Existing Connection

-If the  **Use an existing enrichment datastore** option is selected from the dropdown menu, you will be prompted to configure the datastore using existing connection details.
+If the **Use an existing enrichment datastore** option is selected from the dropdown menu, you will be prompted to link the enrichment datastore using existing connection details.

 **Step 1**: Click on the caret button and select **Use Enrichment Datastore**.